moxiegirl/docker/man/docker-attach.1.md

 simultaneously, screen sharing style, or quickly view the progress of your detached process.

-You can detach from the container (and leave it running) with `CTRL-p CTRL-q` (for a quiet exit) or `CTRL-c` which will send a `SIGKILL` to the container.
+To stop a container, use `CTRL-c`.
+This key sequence sends `SIGKILL` to the container.
+You can detach from the container (and leave it running) using a configurable key sequence.
+The default sequence is `CTRL-p CTRL-q`.
+You configure the key sequence using the **--detach-keys** option or a configuration file.
+See **docker(1)** for documentation on using a configuration file.
-When you are attached to a container, and exit its main process, the process's exit code will be returned to the client.

 It is forbidden to redirect the standard input of a `docker attach` command while attaching to a tty-enabled container (i.e.: launched with `-t`).

 # OPTIONS
+**--detach-keys**=""
+  Define the key sequence which detaches the container

 **--help**
   Print usage statement